alanagoyal/lexiconic/scripts/README.md

 **What it does:**
 1. Detects if `public/data/words.json` was modified in the last commit
 2. Runs `generate-pronunciations.ts` for new/changed words
-3. Runs `generate-definitions.js` for new words
+3. Runs `generate-definitions.ts` for new words
 4. Runs `generate-embeddings.ts` to regenerate embeddings for words with changed semantic fields
 5. Automatically stages all updated files